krnchee/Room4RentNYC/README.md

 # Room4RentNYC

-Start app by running python app.py
+Start app by running python app.py (need python3)

 To access rest api use a GET request on localhost:5000/closest_rooms with the following parameters: